 F45 ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against F45 Training Holdings, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against F45 Training Holdings, Inc. ("F45" or the "Company") FXLV in the United States District Court Western District of Texas Austin Division on behalf of all persons and entities who purchased or otherwise acquired F45 securities pursuant to the F45's July 2021 IPO, both dates inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against F45 Training Holdings, Inc. (“F45” or the “Company”) (NYSE: FXLV) in the United States District Court Western District of Texas Austin Division on behalf of all persons and entities who purchased or otherwise acquired F45 securities pursuant to the F45's July 2021 IPO, both dates inclusive (the “Class Period”).
 Investors have until February 6, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.